Chart Color Schemes

 Health performance in Taigum is lower than average with prevalence of common health conditions notable across both younger and older age cohorts

-Taigum faces significant health challenges based on AreaSearch's assessment.
+Taigum faces significant health challenges, as assessed by AreaSearch.
 Mortality rates and chronic condition prevalence are notable across both younger and older age cohorts.
-Private health cover is relatively low at approximately 49% of the total population (~4,243 people), compared to 55.8% in Greater Brisbane and a national average of 55.7%.
+Private health cover is relatively low at approximately 49% of the total population (~4,286 people), compared to 55.8% in Greater Brisbane and the national average of 55.7%.

-The most common medical conditions are arthritis (impacting 8.7%) and mental health issues (7.8%), while 66.1% of residents declare themselves completely clear of medical ailments, compared to 69.2% in Greater Brisbane.
+The most common medical conditions are arthritis (affecting 8.7%) and mental health issues (7.8%), while 66.1% of residents report no medical ailments, compared to 69.2% in Greater Brisbane.
 Health outcomes among the working-age population are broadly typical.
-The area has 27.4% of residents aged 65 and over (2,367 people), which is higher than the 15.2% in Greater Brisbane.
-Health outcomes among seniors present some challenges, with national rankings broadly in line with the general population.
+Taigum has a higher proportion of seniors aged 65 and over at 26.2% (2,286 people), compared to 15.1% in Greater Brisbane.
+Senior health outcomes present some challenges, with national rankings generally in line with the overall population.

 Frequently Asked Questions - Health